ferreum/distanceutils/README.rst

 The following executable scripts are included with this package:

-`dst-bytes`_ - Dump various data from .bytes files.
+`dst-bytes`_ - Print various data of given .bytes files.

 `dst-mkcustomobject`_ - Extract a CustomObject from a level or from another CustomObject.

-`dst-objtobytes`_ - Generate a CustomObject from a wavefront .obj 3D model file.

 `dst-filterlevel`_ - Apply filters to a level or CustomObject.
 For a list of filters, see filters_.

+`dst-objtobytes`_ - Generate a CustomObject from a wavefront .obj 3D model file.

 `dst-teletodot`_ - Take a level .bytes file and generate a Graphviz dot document of teleporter connections.